broadinstitute/warp/website/docs/Pipelines/PairedTag_Pipeline/README.md

 ## Introduction to the Paired-Tag workflow

 The [Paired-Tag workflow](https://github.com/broadinstitute/warp/blob/develop/pipelines/skylab/paired_tag/PairedTag.wdl) is an open-source, cloud-optimized pipeline developed in collaboration with the [BRAIN Initiative Cell Census Network](https://biccn.org/) (BICCN) and the BRAIN Initiative Cell Atlas Network (BICAN).
-It supports the processing of 10x 3' single-cell and single-nucleus gene expression (GEX) and histone modification data generated with the [10x Chromium Multiome assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).
+It supports the processing of 3' single-nucleus histone modification data (generated with the [paired-tag protocol](https://www.nature.com/articles/s41594-023-01060-1)]) and 10x gene expression (GEX) data generated with the [10x Chromium Multiome assay](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).

 The workflow is a wrapper WDL script that calls two subworkflows: the Optimus workflow for single-cell GEX data and the ATAC workflow for single-cell histone modification data.